Nik1510/https-github.com-Devansh-Singh-Parmar-Javascript-Course/README.md

 # Introduction to the Array in Javascript #36 | Javascript Course

-In programming, quite often we will need an ordered collection, where we have a first, second, third, and so on.
-For example, we need that to store a list of something: users, items, elements, etc.
+In programming, we often need an ordered collection, where we have a first, second, third, and so on.
+For example, we require that to store a list of something: users, items, elements, etc.

 There exists a special data structure named ``Array``, to store ordered collections.

 ## Declaration
-This is how we declare an array; the most important part here are the square brackets:
+This is how we declare an array; the most important part here is the square brackets:

 ```const months = [ 'January', 'February', 'March', 'April' ];```